 Learn how to use a hot glue gun!
 One of the most versatile tools to have in your craft arsenal is a hot glue gun.
-Whether you want to stick a few materials together or seal the edges of your new DIY Ottoman, a hot glue gun is a great tool to have.
+Whether you want to stick a few materials together or seal your new DIY Ottoman, a hot glue gun is a great tool to have.
 Even if you don't do any crafting projects, a hot glue gun can be a handy tool to have around the house.
 You can make minor repairs and use it to create traction between your rugs and the floor.

 How to Use a Hot Glue Gun